Schniz/fnm/docs/commands.md

             [possible values: local, recursive]

         --with-shims
-            Adds `node` shims to your PATH environment variable to allow you to use `node` commands in your shell without rehashing
+            EXPERIMENTAL: Adds `node` shims to your PATH environment variable to allow you to use `node` commands in your shell without rehashing
 ```

 # `fnm exec`